laureschemm/notes/README.md

 # 2023-12-28
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may seem impressive, but it often leads to bugs, maintenance issues, and confusion.
 Strive to write clean, concise, and readable code that solves the problem at hand efficiently.
 Remember, code is read far more often than it is written."

+# 2023-12-29
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple, readable, and maintainable code demonstrates your understanding of the true essence of programming.
+Always strive to write code that is easy to read and understand, not just for others, but also for your future self."
+Remember, code is read far more often than it is written.